kloimhardt/bb-web/README.md

 1) The REPL distracts from the main hallmark of Clojure: immutable data structures with `swap!` being the exception.
 True, using the REPL, one can fix a bug in a running instance of a program, indeed an important feature of LISP languages.
 But this effectiveness of the REPL is based on mutation of code and data, which is exactly the opposite of demonstrating immutability.
 For this reason, the REPL is confusing for anyone trying to understand why Clojure people talk so much about immutability.

 2) The REPL has its own learning curve.
-The replacing or adding of code in a running program, because of being mutation, needs advanced knowledge and care (using #' or integrant/mount is only the peak of the iceberg).
+The replacing or adding of code in a running program, because of being mutation, needs advanced knowledge and care (using #' or component/integrant/mount is only the peak of the iceberg).
 One can easily get to a state where what's in memory does not match up to what's on disk.
 As a result, a perfectly well functioning program can refuse to work after restart.
 A frustration to be avoided in a first step (but with time becoming THE indispensable tool for LISP programming because the save-compile cycle is skipped resulting in a fast feedback loop).

 3) The REPL is in practice not used without a properly configured development environment (i.e. editor).
 As said in this influential [Video](https://www.youtube.com/watch?v=Qx0-pViyIDU&feature=youtu.be&t=740) on the topic: "you work in your favourite tool", i.e. IntelliJ, Calva, Chlorine or Cider.
 This last tool is presented [here](https://www.youtube.com/watch?v=NDrpclY54E0), which demonstrates that one has to prepare a few things before using the REPL in its intended way.
-To be sure, after a cetain understanding of the bb-web examples, that preparation should be the second step.
+To be sure, after a certain understanding of the bb-web examples, that preparation should be the second step.

-One valid objection to bb-web is: one does not need client-side cljs scripting for small web-apps, server side rendering in pure Clojure is sufficient.
+One valid objection to bb-web is: one does not need client-side cljs scripting for small web-apps, server side rendering is sufficient.
 I can only respond that state management on client side is more intuitive to some of us.
-Moreover, a big advantage of Clojure over Python, Ruby, PHP, Erlang is in Clojurescript, and bb-web is a door leading there.
-Plus: the simplest example of this repository, the 12-line first.html, is pure ClojureScript - it needs no installation because the browser is everywhere.
+Moreover, the simplest example of this repository, the 12-line first.html, is pure ClojureScript - it needs no installation because the browser is everywhere.

 ## Related projects